DrWig/JSAmbisonics/README.md

 * **hrirLoader2D_local**

 ---
+## 2D asymetrical processing <a name="2dasym"></a>

+All binaural decoding assumes perfectly symmetrical HRIR data from the SOFA files.
+This is a good assumption for anechoic data.
+However, if Binaural Room Impulse Responses are used, the symmetry assumption will not hold due to the asymetrical room response.
+This results in twice the number of convolutions needed to implement the binarual decoder, but with the possibly of rooms modelled accurately to 15th order then possible.
+The usage is very similar to the 2D processing above, except two 32 channel HOA buffers are needed (one for the left ear, one for the right).
+See the example html and js in the examples folder to see what needs changing.

 ## Legacy <a name="legacy"></a>

 In the ```./legacy``` folder of the repository there is a copy of the FOA part of the initial release of the library, when the library was still split in FOA and HOA components.
 The only reason that this is preserved is that if somebody is interested in FOA only processing, the *WebAudio_FOA.js* file has all the components needed without the additional complexity of HOA processing and with no external dependencies.